scil/LaravelFly/readme.md

 ## Key concept: swoole worker.

-[Swoole](https://github.com/swoole/swoole-src) is an event-based & concurrent tool , written in C, for PHP.
-The memory allocated in Swoole worker will not be free'd after a request, that can improve preformance a lot.
+[Swoole](https://github.com/swoole/swoole-src) is an event-based tool.
+The memory allocated in Swoole worker will not be free'd after a request.
 A swoole worker is like a php-fpm worker, every swoole worker is an independent process.
 When a fatal php error occurs, or a worker is killed by someone, or 'max_request' is handled, the worker would first finish its work then die, and a new worker will be created.

-Laravel's services/resources can be loaed following the start of server or worker.
+Laravel's services/resources can be loaed following the start of swoole server or swoole worker.

-## Design:
+## Design For Speed

-### 1. A laravel application is created `onWorkerStart`
+### 1. Laravel application is created `onWorkerStart`

 This means: There's an application in each worker process.
 When a new worker starts, a new application is made.